Travel and Sea Sickness

 At first you may feel dizzy and nauseated (with or without vomiting), your skin may turn pale and you may feel a cold sweat.
 You may also feel drowsy or very tired, and you may also develop a headache.
 Some people find their breathing becomes rapid and shallow too.

-Motion sickness is most common in children aged between three and 12 years old – more than half of children get car sickness, for instance – though younger children under the age of two are rarely affected.
-Among adults, women are considered more likely to be affected by motion sickness than men, especially women who are pregnant or having a period.
-People who suffer from migraines are also thought to be more susceptible to motion sickness, and may have a migraine at the same time.
+Motion sickness is most common in children aged between two and 12 years old (ii), with adult women considered more likely to be affected by motion sickness than men, especially those who are pregnant or having a period.
+People who suffer from migraines are also thought to be more susceptible to motion sickness than those who don’t have migraines (iii).
+You can find more information about the symptoms and treatments of migraines here.

 Experts believe motion sickness is the result of a conflict between two of your senses – namely your vision and your sense of balance.